ronakrm/ronakrm.github.io/_drafts/interpretability-science/interpretability-science.md

 decide if a particular part of a model is necessary for another's function.

-#### Ignore Statistical Rigor
+#### Informing Progressive Testing
-Ignore statistical rigor, and we can just get a better idea of different directions to explore:
+Even if we ignore traditional statistical rigor, we can just get a better idea of different directions to explore:
 Our search for hypotheses can be informed, building on methods for things like [Automated Circuit Discovery](https://arxiv.org/abs/2304.14997).
 If our goal is to just figure out "what is this thing",